Sanjyan0/JS-Mini-Project/README.md

 # Premium Laundry Services Web App

 ## 📌 Project Overview
 This project is a fully responsive and dynamic frontend web application designed for a modern laundry service.
 It provides a seamless user experience, allowing customers to explore available services, build a custom cart, and submit a booking request.
-The application features a clean, professional user interface, interactive elements, and a simulated email confirmation system.
+The application features a clean, professional user interface and interactive elements

 ## Key Features
 - Responsive Layout
 - Dynamic Cart System
 - Toast Notifications
 - Interactive UI
-- EmailJS Integration

 ## Technologies Used
 - **HTML5:** Semantic page structure.